US Firefighters & The Mediterranean Diet

 Lowering your risk of cardiovascular problems is an area upon which several recent studies on Extra Virgin Olive Oil have focused.
 Chronic inflammation is a risk factor for many types of cardiovascular disease, and Extra Virgin Olive Oil has well-documented anti-inflammatory properties.

 One place we don’t want excessive ongoing inflammation is within our blood vessels.
-Our blood supply is just too important for maintaining the health of all our body systems, and it cannot effective support our body systems when compromised with ongoing inflammation.
+Our blood supply is just too important for maintaining the health of all our body systems, and it cannot effectively support our body systems when compromised with ongoing inflammation.
 Given this relationship, it’s not surprising to see cardiovascular benefits of Extra Virgin Olive Oil rising to the top of the health benefits provided by this remarkable oil.

-From a variety of different research perspectives we know that daily intake of Extra Virgin Olive Oil in amounts as low as one tablespoon per day reduces inflammatory processes within our blood vessels.
+From a variety of different research perspectives, we know that daily intake of Extra Virgin Olive Oil in amounts as low as one tablespoon per day reduces inflammatory processes within our blood vessels.
 By reducing these processes, Extra Virgin Olive Oil also reduces our risk of inflammation-related cardiovascular diseases like atherosclerosis.

 Yet anti-inflammatory benefits are not the only cardiovascular benefits provided by Extra Virgin Olive Oil.
 Two other broad types of heart-related benefits are well documented for this oil.
 The first type is lessened risk of forming unwanted blood clots.
 While blood clotting is a natural and healthy process required for the healing of wounds and prevention of excessive bleeding, clotting in the arteries can ultimately result in a heart attack or stroke.